The Rock Radio Network

-The Rock Radio Network is a 6-station AM and FM radio network out of San Juan, Puerto Rico.
+The Rock Radio Network is a 3-station AM and 3-FM-translator radio network out of San Juan, Puerto Rico.
 It broadcasts Christian biblical teaching in a bilingual format.
-The Rock consists of the stations WBMJ / W258DT in San Juan, WIVV / W280GC in Vieques, and WCGB / W293DP in Juana Díaz, Puerto Rico.
+The Rock consists of the stations WBMJ/W258DT in San Juan, WIVV/W280GC in Vieques, and WCGB/W293DP in Juana Díaz, Puerto Rico.
 The Rock is owned and operated by Calvary Evangelistic Mission, Inc.